Quentinbtw/Vezplugin/README.md

  If you want to play with it just drag and drop the .jar in the plugins file of your spiggot server.

- This plugin work with all feature and version of Minecraft Mojang.
+ This plugin work with all features and versions of Minecraft Mojang.